Brigadier General John D. Haas

-Brigadier General Mike Canzoneri is the Assistant Adjutant General – Army for the Florida Army National Guard (FLARNG).
+Brigadier General John D. Haas is the Assistant Adjutant General – Army and the Commander of the Florida Army National Guard (FLARNG).
 He commands nearly 10,000 Soldiers and exercises management authority over all FLARNG programs.

-General Canzoneri has served in a variety of command and staff positions with the FLARNG.
-Prior to assuming this position, he was the Chief of Staff for the FLARNG, where he served as the principal executive assistant and advisor to the Adjutant General and exercised executive management authority in planning, developing, executing and controlling all FLARNG programs.
+General Haas has served in a variety of command and staff positions within the FLARNG.
+Prior to assuming this position, he was the Director of Strategic Plans, Policies & Programs, for the Florida National Guard, where he served as the principal advisor to The Adjutant General and Joint Force Headquarters Staff concerning the formulation of strategic policies, plans, and programs.
 Immediately before that, he commanded the 53rd Infantry Brigade Combat Team, which supports federal warfighting missions as well as Florida’s response to natural disasters and civil disturbances.

 General Haas has completed three combat tours, two in Southwest Asia and one in Grenada.
 His other key assignments include multiple company-level commands, Battalion Operations Officer, Squadron Executive Officer and Squadron Commander of the 1-153rd Cavalry Squadron.
 He also served as the FLARNG Assistant Chief of Staff and State Mobilization Officer.

 General Haas graduated from Florida State University and received his commission from the Officer Candidate School at Ft.
 Benning, Georgia in 1990 following four years of enlisted service in the regular Army as an Infantryman.
 General Haas’ military education includes, Ranger, Airborne and Pathfinder Schools; Infantry Basic and Advanced Courses; the U.S. Command and General Staff College; the Pre-Command Course, and the Army War College where he received a Master of Science Degree (MS) in Strategic Studies.